powertochange-org/theLoop/public_html/wp-content/plugins/email-log/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= v2.2.0 - (2017-10-09) =
+- New: Dashboard Widget that display summary about email logs.
+- Tweak: Performance improvements in add-on license code.

+= v2.1.0 - (2017-09-21) =
+- New: GUI option to choose the user roles that can access email logs.
+- New: GUI option to delete email log table when the plugin is uninstalled.
+- Tweak: Performance improvements.
+- Tweak: Delete all traces of the plugin from DB if the user chooses to destroy data during uninstall.
+- Fix: Handle cases where there is a quote in front of email address.
+- Fix: Handle cases where array passed to `wp_mail` may not contain all the required fields.

 = v2.0.2 - (2017-08-07) =
 - Fix: Renamed include/util directory to correct case.
 This caused issues in some install.